 Make one note.

-4. Create flexible timelines
+4. Create flexible timelines for yourself

-5. Celebrate the cycle
+5. Celebrate your cycles

-Final thoughts: you are not inconsistent, you are cyclical
+Just remember…You are not inconsistent, you are cyclical